 1. Get Some Sun

 Did you know that sunshine gives us energy and makes us happy?
 There are numerous studies showing the emotional benefits to sunlight exposure.
-It not only boosts our Vitamin D levels, but it also regulates our biological clocks and increases seratonin levels.
+It not only boosts our Vitamin D levels, but it also regulates our biological clocks and increases serotonin levels.
 For all of these reasons, spending time outdoors is critical to the wellbeing of both Mother and child.

 2. Increase Your Magnesium Intake